Business and Financial Occupations

-This median annual wage for business and financial occupations was $64,790 in May 2014, which was higher than the median annual wage for all occupations of $35,540.
+This median annual wage for business and financial occupations in $76,570, which is higher than the median annual wage for all occupations of $45,760.

-Compensation, benefits, and job analysis specialists conduct an organization’s compensation and benefits programs.
-They also evaluate position descriptions to determine details such as a person’s classification and salary.
+Compensation, benefits, and job analysis specialists oversee wage and nonwage programs that an organization provides to its employees in return for their work.
+They also evaluate position descriptions to determine details such as classification and salary.

-Financial examiners ensure compliance with laws governing financial institutions and transactions.
+Financial examiners ensure compliance with laws that govern institutions handling monetary transactions.
 They review balance sheets, evaluate the risk level of loans, and assess bank management.

 Labor relations specialists interpret and administer labor contracts regarding issues such as wages and salaries, healthcare, pensions, and union and management practices.

-Management analysts, often called management consultants, propose ways to improve an organization's efficiency.
+Management analysts, often called management consultants, recommend ways to improve an organization's efficiency.
 They advise managers on how to make organizations more profitable through reduced costs and increased revenues.

 Market research analysts study market conditions to examine potential sales of a product or service.
 They help companies understand what products people want, who will buy them, and at what price.

-Meeting, convention, and event planners coordinate all aspects of events and professional meetings.
+Meeting, convention, and event planners arrange all aspects of events and professional gatherings.
 They arrange meeting locations, transportation, and other details.

 Personal financial advisors provide advice on investments, insurance, mortgages, college savings, estate planning, taxes, and retirement to help individuals manage their finances.

-Tax examiners and collectors, and revenue agents ensure that federal, state, and local governments get their tax money from businesses and citizens.
+Tax examiners and collectors, and revenue agents determine how much is owed in taxes and collect tax from individuals and businesses on behalf of federal, state, and local governments.
 They review tax returns, conduct audits, identify taxes owed, and collect overdue tax payments.